 At The Alderton Infant School, we believe that ‘Everyone Can Fly’.
 This is reflected in our geography curriculum and growth mindset approach; we encourage and support all children to develop a good understanding of their local environment and their world.

-The intent of the geography curriculum at Alderton is to develop pupils’ understanding of their local environment and encourage them to discuss the wider world around them.
-Children will learn about and compare human and physical characteristics, developing an appreciation for these and the diverse world in which we live.
+Children learn about their local area, the UK and the wider world.
+They compare human and physical characteristics, developing an appreciation for these and the diverse world in which we live.

 Our children are taught to:

 - Make comparisons and links between the countries learned about, including: features of the landscape; seasonal and daily weather patterns; culture and way of life.

 - Use maps, atlases and globes, as well as online content to locate countries, continents and oceans.

 - Demonstrate independence through fieldwork and observational skills when exploring our local area.